rive-app/rive-wasm/wasm/README.md

 `build_all_wasm.sh` will build all the various permutations of the Rive WASM modules necessary to build rive-js.

+# Code Formatting

+The C++ code is formatted using ClangFormat.
+The JS code is formatted using Prettier.
+Configuration files are included for both.
+VSCode will pick them up directly if you have the Prettier and ClangFormat extensions installed.

 # Renderers

 Rive renders to an HTML Canvas element.
 A Context 2D renderer and WebGL renderer are both available.
 The Context 2D renderer doesn't support raster meshes.